RandyBrown12/Independent_Study/W5-6Notes/W5-6Lab.md

 Side Note: Docker Hub has marked your repos as public by default.

-To create this setup, we first need to create our images from our Dockerfiles:
+To create this setup, we first need to create our images from our Docker files:

 ```
 docker build . -t <docker_username>/flaskapp-frontend-w5-6:latest -f Dockerfile.frontend